Recognize the Problem

 The first thing that male members of the blogosphere must do is acknowledge that there is indeed a problem.
 Women expressing themselves are being treated in a manner some of us never see and would like to pretend was rare.

 The frequency of the violent online invective – or "trolling" – levelled at female commentators and columnists is now causing some of the best known names in journalism to hesitate before publishing their opinions.
 As a result, women writers across the political spectrum are joining to call for a stop to the largely anonymous name-calling.This is unacceptable and appears to be far more common than I realized.
-Most of us value the female voices in our midst, and the women behind them deserve far better than this.
+Most of us value the contributions of women and agree that they deserve far better than this.

 I know some men become defensive the moment gender enters the conversation, and this is unfortunate.
 We need to face up to the reality that how many of us have been socialized contributes to this problem.
 And as I'll explain below, each of us bears some responsibility for allowing it to continue.